-Name of Resource Rocking the Cradle: Ensuring the Rights of Parents with Disabilities and Their Children / Report Author / Year / Country National Council on Disability / 2012 / US Description This is the 2012 report from the National Council on Disabilities.
-The provides "a comprehensive overview of the current state of knowled attitudes, and practices toward parents with disabilities and their cha comprehensive review of the barriers and facilitators people with disabilities-including intellectual and developmental, psychiatric, see physical disabilities-experience when exercising their fundamental create and maintain families, as well as persistent, systemic, and pediscrimination against parents with disabilities".
-Chapter 12 reviews of Disability on Parenting and Chapter 13 discusses Supporting Parenting Disabilities and Their Families in the Community (see entry below). concludes with a list of 20 Findings and Recommendations, specifical 14 and 17.
-Ige, ildren and diverse ensory, and right to ervasive the Impact ents with The report Link
+Name of Resource Rocking the Cradle: Ensuring the Rights of Parents with Disabilities and Their Children Author / Year / Country National Council on Disability / 2012 / US Description This is the 2012 report from the National Council on Disabilities.
+The report process are comprehensive overview of the current state of knowledge, attitudes, and toward parents with disabilities and their children and a comprehensive reverse the barriers and facilitators people with diverse disabilities-including intellect developmental, psychiatric, sensory, and physical disabilities-experience where exercising their fundamental right to create and maintain families, as well as persistent, systemic, and pervasive discrimination against parents with disabilities Chapter 12 (see entry below) reviews the Impact of Disability on Parenting and Chapter 13 discusses Supporting Parents with Disabilities and Their Families in Community (see entry below).
+The report concludes with a list of 20 Findings Recommendations, specifically see 13, 14 and 17. practices iew of ual and en lities". nd n the LINK

-Name of Resource Chapter 12: The Impact of Disability on Parenting and Chapter 13: Supporting Parents with Disabilities and Their Families in the Community / Report chapters Author / Year / Country National Council on Disability / 2012 / US Description Chapter 12 is a review of current thinking, knowledge, and research parenting with disabilities.
-Sections cover intellectual and developmed disabilities, as well as psychiatric illnesses and physical and sensory.
-The authors conclude with the following statement: 'Current research though it is, demonstrates that disability does not necessarily have effect on parenting.
-Certainly, much more research in this area is not specifically, research that does not pathologize parental disability in way.
-Moreover, research should focus on the effect of supports for publicabilities.'
-Chapter 13 explores supports should be available for parents with donoting that not all are universally available.
-It also includes a section intervention and Prevention (pg 214) which references the role Earl potentially could play in supporting parents with disabilities. ental disabilities. ch, limited a negative eeded; a negative parents with isabilities, n on Early Link
+Name of Resource Chapter 12: The Impact of Disability on Parenting and Chapter 13: Supporting Parents with Disabilities and Their Families in the Community Author / Year / Country National Council on Disability / 2012 / US Description Chapter 12 of the National Council on Disability report.
+It is a review of current thinking, knowledge and research on parenting with disabilities.
+Sections cover intellectual and developmental disabilities, as well as psychiatric illnesses and physical and sensory disabilities.
+The authors conclude with the following statement: 'Current research, limited though it is, demonstrates that disability does not necessarily have a negative effect on parenting.
+Certainly, much more research in this area is needed;